doomsayer2/InteractiveLegend/README.md

 ## Installed NPM Packages
 - [https://www.npmjs.com/package/html-react-parser](https://www.npmjs.com/package/html-react-parser) -- is used in order to add html form the configuration file and parse it form a string.
-- [https://github.com/vega/vega-tooltip](https://github.com/vega/vega-tooltip) -- is used to add better looking tooltips instead of the defautl "title"
+- [https://github.com/vega/vega-tooltip](https://github.com/vega/vega-tooltip) -- is used to add better looking tooltips instead of the defautl "title".
+- [https://sweetalert2.github.io/](https://sweetalert2.github.io/) -- for showing the warning at the begin when screen size doesn't match.
 - [Ant Desing](https://ant.design/) -- is the main design theme we are using with some custom adjustments.
 - [http://lesscss.org/](http://lesscss.org/) -- in order to compile the customized style file for our design.